MATERIALIZATION OF VIEWS

 The job we just created should be added to the list.
 We can test it by selecting the job and clicking on Start > Start.

 It is possible to create the Scheduler job directly from the Design Studio of a Denodo Solution Manager installation.
-You will see in the Options of the view a table with the Cache refresh jobs:
+You will see in the Materialization pptions of the view a configuration option called Materialization refresh jobs:

-By clicking on the on Add refresh job in Scheduler you will be redirected to the Scheduler to create the job.
+By clicking on the on Add refresh job in Scheduler > Simple Cache Management you will be redirected to the Scheduler with everything pre-configured to create the job.

 Congratulations!
-You have completed the Denodo Caching Tutorial.
+You have completed the Materialization of Views Tutorial.